iar1000/DolfinFisherSolver/README.md

  **Euler**: ` bsub -N -W 00:30 -R "rusage[scratch=10000, mem=12800]" -n 10 ./runFisherSolver.sh -n 10 -ofo "ten-cores"`
  There can be used a maximum of 128000 MB of memory, therefore mem = 128000MB / n

+### Run weak scaling test
+After building, a weak scaling test can be performed by running weakScalingTest.sh.
+This test submits a couple of batch jobs with processor numbers from 1 up to 48.
+The workload is once scaled in terms of timesteps, and once in terms of mesh resolution.
+Be sure to run "simple_mesh_creator.py" in advance to create the necessary meshes.

 ### Tensors
 Each tensor is a dolfin::Expression.
 While solving a problem, the tensors eval()-function get's called and evaluated for every cell.